YasuakiHonda/PerfectSecrecy2/README.md

 - Equivalence theorems between different definitions
 - Consequences such as key-size bounds and insecurity under key reuse
 - The One-Time Pad (OTP) as a canonical example
+- Guessing game formulation showing how an adversary can break non-perfect secrecy ciphers

 It is worth noting that, in the scope of this development, **uniform key distributions are not assumed in general**.
 Except for the One-Time Pad example, all results are proved for **arbitrary key distributions**.